 The Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act prohibit discrimination against individuals with disabilities.
 The purpose of these laws is to remove barriers that prevent qualified individuals with disabilities from enjoying the same opportunities available to persons without disabilities.
-A student with a disability who wishes to request a reasonable accommodation must contact the Director of the Academic Success Center at 913-971-3387 or asc@mnu.edu.
-MNU's complete policy regarding student disability accommodations may be found at mnu.edu/ADA.
+A student with a disability who wishes to request a reasonable accommodation must contact the Coordinator of Student Academic Success at 913-971-3387 or acc@mnu.edu.
+MNU's complete policy regarding student disability accommodations may be found at www.mnu.edu/ada.